LaurynasGHub/price_it/README.md

 ## TODO List:

+• Add loader when logging in profile.

+• Work on API- it's slow.
+Maybe remove something so it is fetched only when necessary.

 • Check maybe it's possible to get price from Lidl and Norfa.
 So far it is not possible.
 Atleast get their sales brochures.

 • Check if it's possible to add Bottlery for price checking.